ArtFlag/sphinxtechnicalwriting/source/sphinx/audience.rst

 ===================

-Targeted publishing consists in generating a specific version of the documentation for a specific audience from a single set of source files.
+Targeted publishing consists in generating a specific version of the documentation for a specific audience from a single set of source files, this is commonly referred to as **single sourcing**.

 An obvious example is the difference between internal and public documentation.
-These are 2 audiences that intersect but the information for the internal audience must not be part of the public documentation.
+The internal version of the documentation contains all the public documentation and additional internal-only pages.

-Let's make Sphinx generate 2 versions of the documentation from one repository (single-sourcing).
+Let's make Sphinx generate 2 versions of the documentation from one repository.

 Tagging the internal content
 ----------------------------

-Before we can have Sphinx build the internal or public version of the documentation, you must tag all the internal content with the ``only`` directive.
+Before we can have Sphinx build the internal or public version of the documentation, you must tag all the internal content with the ``only`` `directive <http://www.sphinx-doc.org/en/stable/markup/misc.html#directive-only>`_.
-See the `Sphinx documentation <http://www.sphinx-doc.org/en/stable/markup/misc.html#directive-only>`__.

 This directive takes one parameter that is a tag/keyword of your choice.
-In our case, ``internal`` sounds relatively sane.
-The content of the directive (the text indented below it) is what is considered as "tagged".
+The content of the directive (the text indented under it) is what is considered as "tagged".
+In our case, the ``internal`` tag sounds relatively sane to describe the tagged content.
+Other typical examples could be versions (1.2, 1.3...), or user types (admin, dev, enduser...).

 .. code-block:: rst